alabiibrahim/Real_Time_Fraud_Detection_System/README.md

 ## Architecture

-This project is built on three functional layers that works together as a continous pipeline.
+This project is built on three functional layers that works together as a continous pipeline (Ingestion, Detection and Response).

 ```
 - Ingestion: Its purpose is to stream raw CSV transactions in realtime.